Sean Scott talks 'that' shark photo, Australia's naturally photogenic nature and what it's like to live the life of a travelling nature photographer.

 Well, I think I now have to say a baby wombat, and that, of course, is on Flinders Island in Tasmania.
 I also love the wombats at Cradle Mountain, Tasmania.
 The Kangaroos in Lucky Bay Western Australia and Cape Hillborough in Queensland are pretty incredible as well.
 Most national parks have their resident kookaburras and in the south and west I love seeing the emus.
 But then you have the seals in Tasmania and South Australia that you can swim with and the turtles on Lady Elliot Island, Queensland.
 It's all so incredible and worth spending the time to photograph.

-Tell us a bit about your galleries in Queensland?
+Can you tell us a bit about your galleries in Queensland?

 I now run my flag ship gallery in James Street, Burleigh Heads.
 It has changed into a coastal lifestyle gallery selling all my artwork along with clothing and everything we love.